 After all this, the goddess went to the river for bathing and after her bath, prepared a Lingam (Shiva) with sand to offer her prayers.
 After her Puja was over, she conjured eatables from the sand itself and offered them to Shiva.
 The depiction of goddess Parvati and Lord Shiva is a manifestation of an ideal bond between a husband and wife.

-Thus a wife true to her husband in love and care like goddess Parvati is granted with conjugal bliss and twice the longevity of the husband.
+Thus a wife true to her husband in love and care like goddess Parvati is granted with conjugal bliss and twice the longevity of her husband.

 On this day, families get together and exchange gifts.
 It’s the day of women in the house.
 The elders give their daughters and daughters-in-law various gifts such as clothes, jewellery, bangles, bindis, sweets, and much more.